Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

-# A customer classification tool written in R for Dixons Carphone customers searching for an iPhone 7 and Samsung Galaxy S8, involving real data
+# A customer classification tool written in R for Dixons Carphone customers searching online for an iPhone 7 and Samsung Galaxy S8, involving real data

 Code written as part of a group project for the MSc Business Analytics course.
 Group members: